• 5.0/5 from 223+ reviews.

 Published: 25-07-2022

-A teenager needs enough sleep for proper development, the growth of the body, and to have enough to have energy.
-However, young people have a different biological clock than adults.
-Can your teenager not Want to sleep well?
+A teenager needs enough sleep for good development, body growth, and to have enough energy.
+Yet young people have a different biological clock than adults.
+Can your teenager not sleep well?
 Then read this article with 8 tips.

 Why can't teenagers sleep?

-Many young people start to have a different sleep rhythm from the age of twelve.
-They have difficulty in the morning with getting up and they can stay up late in the evening.
-Yet teenagers have to go to school, which makes it in the morning is often difficult to get up because they are still too tired.
-Sleep is very important for the to develop their brains.
-And the fact that many teenagers struggle with this is reflected in the following figures:
+Many young people get a different sleep rhythm from the age of twelve.
+They have difficulty getting up in the morning getting up and they can stay up late in the evening.
+Yet teenagers have to go to school, which makes it often find it difficult to get up in the morning because they are still too tired.
+Sleep is very important to have to develop their brains.
+And that many teenagers suffer from this, we see reflected in the following figures:

-• 33.7 % takes longer than half an hour to fall asleep*
+• 33.7% take longer than half an hour to fall asleep*

 *Figures from the Brain Foundation